OI-wiki/i18n/docs/intro/common-mistakes.md

 -   Errors that may occur during file operations:

-    -   If the file pointer is not cleared during the beat, that is, `fclose(fp)`, then `fp = fopen()`, which will cause a large number of file pointers in the process.
+    -   If the file pointer is not cleared during the double compare, that is, `fclose(fp)`, then `fp = fopen()`, which will cause a large number of file pointers in the process.

     -    The file names in `freopen()` are not added with `.in` / `.out`.